charitverma3/Movie_sales/README.md

 # Movie_sales

+"On a film set now, it’s robots, it’s drones, it’s super high-tech, but the business side hasn’t evolved in 20 years.”

-Prediciting movie attributes like sales/revenue etc. based on :
+Prediciting movie attributes OR marketing mechanisms like sales/revenue etc. based on :

 Primary :